1944GPW/ptap2dxf/README.md

 * Would you like to produce paper tape banners from ASCII text?
 * Do you want to make 5-level Baudot-encoded RTTY paper tape?
 * Want to make your own custom-punched or chadless n-level paper tape?
+* Want 15/32" Morse tape for demonstrating your pre-war Creed or wartime USN equipment?

 If your answer is 'yes' to any of these questions then PTAP2DXF is for you.
 This tape was created with PTAP2DXF, a 2016 model Silhouette CAMEO vinyl/stencil cutter and a used large yellow envelope: